 - What are their nicknames?

 - How many siblings do they each have?

 - What is their favorite genre of music?

 - What is their favorite restaurant to go to?

 - If they were to be stuck on a deserted island, what are the three things they would bring?

-- If their house got on fire, what is the first thing they will save?
+- If their house got on fire, what is the first thing they would save?

 - Who is their celebrity crush?

 - If they were given any superpower, what would they want?